 In Conclusion

 Sea World San Diego is a FANTASTIC theme park.
 They have a great bunch of animals that perform a great bunch of shows.
 And considering all the good things that Sea World does for animals, its all for a great cause.
-They have some great water rides, and now, with the addition of Manta, they now have a GREAT roller coaster that is just a ton of fun, and despite its innocent looks, is really one of the best in the state.
-So yeah, it may not be a major thrill park with a ton of coasters, but that's not the type of park Sea World San Diego is aiming for.
+They have some great water rides, and now, with the addition of Manta, along with all the coasters that have come after it, they now have a GREAT roller coaster collection that is actually pretty solid.
+So yeah, it may not be a major thrill park with a ton of coasters, but it's honestly starting to get there with the direction that the park is heading.
+But even so, that's not the type of park Sea World San Diego is aiming for.
 But seriously.
-They have two great coasters, a great water ride, great shows, and are here for a great cause.
+They have some great coasters, a great water ride, great shows, and are here for a great cause.
 I HIGHLY recommend you stop by Sea World San Diego when visiting San Diego.

 Enthusiast FAQs.